girishsokate/HeroRotator/README.md

 ## Let's Make It Better

 I would love to hear more about how to improve Hero Rotator.
-Play with it fork away.
+Play with it and fork away.
 If you have any questions, contact me on [Twitter](http://twitter.com/OliverJAsh).

+## License

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Hero Rotator</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://twitter.com/OliverJAsh" property="cc:attributionName" rel="cc:attributionURL">Oliver Joseph Ash</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/OliverJAsh/HeroRotator" rel="dct:source">https://github.com/OliverJAsh/HeroRotator</a>.